 The Clinical Knowledge Requester shall send the gender when it is known.
 When the gender is not known, this parameter may be omitted.

 The code system is fixed by the HL7 Infobutton Standard to be codes from the HL7 Administrative Gender domain.
-Table 3.Y.4-2 below lists the allowed codes.
+Table 3.Y.4-2 below lists the allowed codes that shall be used in a request.

 Table 3.Y.4-2: Administrative Gender Codes